©2026 AdNews LIVE Sydney 2026. All Rights Reserved | Powered by Yaffa Digital Team

 Chris Howatson, CEO, Howatson+Company

 Agency staffing models are being redefined by AI, automation and access to external talent.
 Traditional team structures are struggling to maintain efficiency and profitability as delivery models shift.
-This session provides a data-driven view of how utilisation, cost structures and margins are being impacted, alongside a structural comparison of legacy vs emerging models.
-Focused on the broader industry challenge, with practical insight into what a more sustainable model looks like.
+This session provides a data-driven view of how talent utilisation, cost structures and margins are being impacted, alongside an insight into the changing way agencies of the future are staffed.

 The agency of record model is evolving, not disappearing.
 While some brands retain consolidated structures, others are moving towards modular, multi-partner ecosystems.
 This session explores how marketers and procurement teams are navigating that shift, the trade-offs between control and flexibility and how success is being measured across different operating models.
 A clear view of how agency structures are being reshaped from the client side.